Military Intelligence

 • 15 March 1915

-• Under the patronage of Tomáš Garrigue Masaryk, the informal conspirators’ organisation Maffie – or the Secret Committee – was established as the significant centre of resistance against the Hapsburg monarchy during the World War I. It was operating on the basis of patriotic espionage.
-One hundred four persons were participating in the intelligence activities of Maffie.
+• Home resistance: Under the patronage of Tomáš Garrigue Masaryk, the informal conspirators’ organisation Maffie – or the Secret Committee – was established as the significant centre of resistance against the Hapsburg monarchy during the World War I. It was operating on the basis of patriotic espionage.
+One hundred and four persons were participating in the intelligence activities of Maffie.
 It had confidents at the Imperial Court in Vienna, too.

 • 1918